SKChristopher/daily-christ/src/pages/2019-11/2019-11-27/index.md

 11/25 Monday was probably - 6/10 pretty rough night but work was fine and KBBQ with the co-workers was good</br>
 11/26 Yesterday was - 7/10 nothing really just work and watching rick n morto with the w00d bois</br>

-Had a really nice dinner at Sugarfish.
+Had a really nice thanksgiving dinner at Sugarfish.
 Little bit sad news but things seem okay for the most part.
 Great climbing, gym friends are good.

 Today was - 8/10